Digital camera: 20th-Century and Early Development

+21st-Century and Commercial Usage

-The first commercial camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
+The first prototype camera phones were included in Isaac (camera phone), a personal digital assistant for people with intellectual disabilities which was deployed in 1994.
+The first commercially available camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
 It was called a "mobile videophone" at the time, and had a 110,000-pixel front-facing camera.
 It stored up to 20 JPEG digital images, which could be sent over e-mail, or the phone could send up to two images per second over Japan's Personal Handy-phone System (PHS) cellular network.

 The Samsung SCH-V200, released in South Korea in June 2000, was also one of the first phones with a built-in camera.
 It had a TFT liquid-crystal display (LCD) and stored up to 20 digital photos at 350,000-pixel resolution.
 However, it could not send the resulting image over the telephone function but required a computer connection to access photos.
 The first mass-market camera phone was the J-SH04, a Sharp J-Phone model sold in Japan in November 2000.
 It could instantly transmit pictures via cell phone telecommunication.
 By the mid-2000s, higher-end cell phones had an integrated digital camera, and by the early 2010s, almost all smartphones had an integrated digital camera.

-In the early 2020's a revival of digital cameras produced from the early 2000s occurred as a TikTok trend and other online marketplaces such as eBay and Etsy.
-The trend was noted with Gen Z as being nostalgic and homage to Y2K aesthetic.
+In the early 2020s, a revival of digital cameras produced from the early 2000s that were produced prior to smartphones occurred as a TikTok trend and spread to other online marketplaces such as eBay and Etsy.
+The trend was characterized by Gen Z nostalgia and a homage to the Y2K aesthetic.